vicb/flyXC/libs/windy-sounding/CONTRIBUTING.md

-# windy-plugin-sounding
+# windy-plugin-fxc-soundings

-The `windy-plugin-sounding` displays soundings customized for paraglider pilots.
+The `windy-plugin-fxc-soundings` displays soundings customized for paraglider pilots.

 ## Development